IBM/portieris/POLICIES.md

 For both types of resource if there are multiple resources, they are merged together, and can be protected by RBAC policy.

 ## Installation Default Policies

 Default policies are installed when Portieris is installed.
 You must review and change these according to your requirements.
 The installation [default policies](helm/portieris/templates/default/policies.yaml) should be customised.

 ## Repository Matching

 When an image is evaluated for admission, the set of policies set is wildcard matched on the repository name.
 If there are multiple matches the most specific match is used.

 ## Policy
-A policy consists of an array of objects defining requirements on the image either in `trust:` (Docker Content Trust / Notary V1)  or `simple:` (RedHat's Simple Signing) objects .
+A policy consists of an array of objects defining requirements on the image using either `trust:` (Docker Content Trust / Notary V1), `simple:` (RedHat's Simple Signing) or `vulnerability:` objects.

 ### trust (Docker Content Trust/Notary)
 Portieris supports sourcing trust data from the following registries without additional configuration in the image policy:

 * IBM Cloud Container Registry
 * Quay.io
 * Docker Hub